Nasal endoscopy is a test to view the inside of the nose and sinuses to check for problems.

 There is very little risk with a nasal endoscopy for most people.

 - If you have a bleeding disorder or take blood-thinning medicine, let your provider know so they are extra careful to decrease bleeding.

 - If you have heart disease, there is a small risk that you could feel lightheaded or faint.

 Lal D, Stankiewicz JA.
-Primary sinus surgery.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 49.
+Primary sinus surgery In: Flint PW, Francis HW, Haughey BH, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 44.